kjosib/kjosib.github.io/voice/index.md

 * Adults, from the United States Department of Defense.
 (It's very different from teaching children.)
 * Unfamiliar and/or high-level kinematic skills, from Texana Children's Center for Autism.
 * Trans-Voice, from paying close attention to a variety of active coaches, picking their brains, stealing their best pedagogical techniques, and a decent amount of self-study.
+I'm also now proud to call myself part of a community of coaches who share ideas and methods.

 ## General Approach and Philosophy